mbaumer/us_hep_funding/docs/_states/MD.md

 # MD -- Sen. Benjamin L. Cardin (D) and  Sen. Chris Van Hollen (D)
 ## Committees
-Benjamin L. Cardin is not on any of our key committees
+Benjamin L. Cardin is not on any of our key committees.

 Chris Van Hollen is the #8 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies